icyphox/site/pages/wiki/_index.md

 ---
 title: the wiki
-subtitle: Ideas, thoughts and strongy held opinions.
+subtitle: A collection of notes on various topics.
-date: 2021-04-09
+date: 2021-04-20
 template: page.html
 ---